-As a part of the construction of the EHEA, a pivotal goal of the MER+ EMJMD Programme is to promote international and European cultural exchange and interactions between students.
+As a part of the construction of the EHEA, a pivotal goal of this EMJMD Programme is to promote international and European cultural exchange and interactions between students.
 Student mobility is designed with this objective.

-Each student therefore studies at least three universities and up to four universities and visits additional locations such as Stareso, for those following Semester 3 in ULg, or Associates, during the realisation of the Professional Placement or research internships individually offered in summer after Semester 2.
+Each student therefore studies at least three universities and up to four universities and visits additional locations such as Stareso (Corsica), for those following Semester 3 in ULiège, Okeanos (Faial), for those following Semester 3 in UAc, or Associates, during the realisation of the Professional Placement or research internships individually offered in summer after Semester 2.

 Student mobility provides the students with the opportunity to interact with staff from different countries and environments; further to identify the area of research to which they are best suited.

 The mobility and the integrated RiMER course provide the students with an almost complete overview of the research fields, relevant to marine environment and resources.

 Students improve also their skills in English and other languages (French, Portuguese, Spanish and Basque).